 As caterpillars, these larvae feed on vines such as those previously mentioned and can cause significant damage to crops if left unchecked.

-It is important for farmers in New Mexico to monitor for these pests and take appropriate measures to maintain crop health when populations become high.
+Farmers in New Mexico should monitor for these pests and take appropriate measures to maintain crop health when populations become high.

-After feeding for several weeks, the caterpillars form protective cocoons, holding them until late spring when they emerge again, ready to start the life cycle anew.
+After feeding for several weeks, the caterpillars form protective cocoons, which hold them until late spring, when they emerge again, ready to start the life cycle anew.

 14. American Dagger Moth